Chiara Badano: Illness

 In the summer of 1988, Chiara felt a sting of pain in her shoulder while playing tennis.
 At first she thought nothing of it, but when the pain continued to be present she underwent a series of tests.
 The doctors then discovered she had a rare and painful form of bone cancer, osteogenic sarcoma.
 In response, Chiara simply declared, "It's for you, Jesus; if you want it, I want it, too."

-Throughout the treatment process, Chira refused to take any morphine so she could stay aware.
+Throughout the treatment process, Chiara refused to take any morphine so she could stay aware.
 She felt it was important to know her illness and pain so she could offer up her sufferings.
 She said, "It reduces my lucidity and there's only one thing I can do now: to offer my suffering to Jesus because I want to share as much as possible in his sufferings on the cross."
 During her stays in the hospital, she would take the time to go on walks with another patient who was struggling with depression.
 These walks were beneficial to the other patient but caused Chiara great pain.
 Her parents often encouraged her to stay and rest but she would simply reply, "I'll be able to sleep later on."

 One of her doctors, Antonio Delogu, said, "Through her smile, and through her eyes full of light, she showed us that death doesn't exist; only life exists."
 A friend from the Focolare Movement said, "At first we thought we'd visit her to keep her spirits up, but very soon we understood that, in fact, we were the ones who needed her.
 Her life was like a magnet drawing us to her."

 Chiara kept her spirits up, even when the harsh chemotherapy caused her hair to fall out.
 When a lock of her hair would fall, Chiara would simply offer it to God, saying, "For you, Jesus."
 She also donated all her savings to a friend who was performing mission work in Africa.
 She wrote to him, "I don't need this money any more.
 I have everything."

 To help prepare her parents for life after she died, Chiara made them dinner reservations for Valentine's Day after they refused to leave her bedside and ordered them to not return until after midnight.
 At Christmas she wrote, "Holy Christmas 1990.
 Thank you for everything.
 Happy New Year," on a Christmas card and hid it among some blank ones for her mother to find later.